How to Inspect Flooring for Hidden Moisture

 These physical changes sometimes develop before visible damage occurs.
 If flooring begins to feel unusual, further inspection should be performed promptly.

-When flooring begins to feel soft after moisture exposure, understanding the causes behind these structural changes is explained in why flooring feels soft after water damage, which explores how moisture weakens flooring materials.
+When flooring begins to feel soft after moisture exposure, why flooring feels soft after water damage explains how moisture can weaken subfloors, adhesives, and support layers.

 When Musty Odors Develop